-This week, Bryan and I are shedding light on one specific question that has been coming up over and over again and that is – how many practice tests should a student aim for before taking the real MCAT?
+This week, Bryan and I are shedding light on one specific question that has been coming up over and over again, and that is, how many practice tests should a student aim for before taking the real MCAT?

 [01:26] Absolute Minimum Acceptable Number of Practice Tests to Take

-Every student is different so Bryan will touch on the different cases.
-Starting with the easier answer, the ABSOLUTE minimum acceptable number of practice tests to take is three.
-This is as of the time we’re recording this podcast because in the beginning of 2017, the AAMC has released three official practice tests.
-Now if you happen to be listening to this podcast in 2018, maybe the minimum will be four depending on the number of practices tests the AAMC has released.
-But you cannot consider yourself an adequately prepared MCAT student if you have not, at the bare minimum, done the official AAMC practice tests.
+Every student is different, so Bryan will touch on the different cases.
+Starting with the easier answer, the absolute minimum acceptable number of practice tests to take is three.
+This is because, at the time we’re recording this podcast (early 2017), the AAMC has released three official practice tests.You're not an adequately prepared MCAT student if you have not, at the bare minimum, taken the official AAMC practice tests.Click To Tweet

 [02:37] Good Number for Extreme Cases

 You may extend the practice tests to as many as seven to ten if you find that you need it.
 If standardized testing is particularly hard for you, you may find that you have to go as high as seven or eight.If you do more than ten MCAT full-length practice tests, that is likely to result in diminishing returns.
 At that point, you need to be reviewing your tests more closely.Click To Tweet

 [Related episode: 3 Biggest Mistakes When Preparing For the MCAT]